-211. Riders are timed over a fixed distance and compete one at a time.
+211. Riders are timed over a fixed distance.
 Starts may be either flying or standing, as specified.
 If a session is interrupted, all competitors must ride in a subsequent session.

 212. In flying start events, two laps are permitted on tracks 333 m or less in length before timing starts.
 On tracks greater than 333 m in length, 1 to 1 1/2 laps are recommended.